m-ruiz21/SpotifyRecommender/README.md

-# SpotifyRecommender : Customized Playlist Generator For Whatever Music You Want, Exactly When You Want It
+# Spotify Copilot : Customized Playlist Generator For Whatever Music You Want, Exactly When You Want It

 ## Overview
 **Spotify Copilot** is a project with the aim to take the first steps towards a conversational recommendation system (CRS) for music by allowing users to generate custom playlists given a playlist name.